Case Study 3: Continued

 IP Strategy: Enforcement

-- Deckers has also aggressively pursued these infringers by shutting down their websites both in the US and China.
+- Deckers has also aggressively pursued these infringers by shutting down their websites, both in the United States and China.
 For example, in 2014, it took down 17,000 websites through a variety of legal enforcement means.
-It also successfully sued 3000 Chinese companies whose websites were selling counterfeit UGG products and was awarded damages of $686 million by a US court.
+It also successfully sued 3,000 Chinese companies whose websites were selling counterfeit UGG products and was awarded damages of US$686 million by a US court.

-- Where it can, Deckers uses border enforcement procedures to prevent IP infringing products from entering the market.
-In the US and the UK, Deckers has actively engaged with customs agencies to educate agents to identify and seize fake UGG products.
+- Where it can, Deckers uses border enforcement procedures to prevent IP-infringing products from entering the market.
+In the United States and the United Kingdom, Deckers has actively engaged with customs agencies to educate agents to identify and seize fake UGG products.
 Its efforts have paid off.

-- In its enforcement strategy, Deckers leverages its various forms of IP differently depending upon the specific legal context operating in particular countries.
+- In its enforcement strategy, Deckers leverages its various forms of IP differently, depending on the specific legal context operating in particular countries.

 In 2011, more than 45,000 pairs of fake UGG boots were seized from shipping containers at a dock in England.
-That same year, Deckers was also able to convince Chinese authorities to seize over 244,000 pairs of counterfeit UGG products.
+That same year, Deckers was also able to convince Chinese authorities to seize more than 244,000 pairs of counterfeit UGG products.